MikePineda/pokemon-cafe-reservation-bot/README.md

 ```bash
 npm start
 ```
-The bot will launch a headless browser and begin the reservation process.
-Follow the instructions in the console to complete the reservation.
+The bot will launch a browser and begin the reservation process.
+If there's a reservation available, the bot will open a youtube video so you can complete the reservation

 ## Contributing